Printing Labels

 Review the following print properties before printing labels.
 Print properties appear when selecting the Print icon from the PDF report.
 These options are located in the Page Handling or Page Sizing & Handling areas of Print Properties.

 These are recommendations.
-Depending on the browser of choice and the Adobe version, different settings may be required to align the information properly.
+Depending on the browser and Adobe version, different settings may be required to properly align the information.

 • Page Scaling should be set to Reduce to Printer Margins or Shrink to Printable Area, depending on the printer.